 It’s frustrating enough to lose hair but not knowing the reason is simply vexing.
 Many diseases can cause hair loss: alopecia areata, autoimmune disorders, and scalp infections.
 Graves disease is one such autoimmune thyroid disease caused by the overactive thyroid gland.
 This can cause Graves disease hair loss, among other symptoms.

 You might also develop alopecia areata or celiac disease due to thyroid dysfunction.
 These thyroid conditions can cause hair loss in addition to Graves disease hair loss.
 There are different ways in which this autoimmune condition can affect your body.
-Therefore, let’s understand Graves disease and its relation with hair loss.
+Therefore, let’s understand the relationship between Graves disease and hair loss.

 What is Graves’ Disease?

-The hypothalamus and pituitary gland together regulate the production of the hormones released by the butterfly-shaped thyroid gland.
+The hypothalamus and pituitary gland in the brain together regulate the production of the hormones released by the butterfly-shaped thyroid gland.
 This gland is present at the base of the neck.
-The hypothalamus, a section of the brain, releases thyrotropin-releasing hormone (TRH).
+The hypothalamus (a section of the brain) releases the thyrotropin-releasing hormone (TRH).

-This travels to the pituitary gland and stimulates the production of thyroid-stimulating hormones (TSH).
-This ends up acting on the thyroid gland and results in the production of thyroid hormones – triiodothyronine (T3) and thyroxine (T4).
+This travels to the pituitary gland and stimulates the production of thyroid-stimulating hormones (TSH), which ends up acting on the thyroid gland and results in the production of thyroid hormones – triiodothyronine (T3) and thyroxine (T4).

-In Graves’ disease, the body immune system backfires.
+In Graves’ disease, the body’s immune system backfires.
 It starts producing antibodies that attack the normal, healthy cells in the body.
 In this case, the antibody attacks the cells in the thyroid gland responsible for producing triiodothyronine and thyroxine.
-This results in an overproduction of these hormones.
+This results in an overproduction of these hormones, a condition known as hyperthyroidism.

 The thyroid gland regulates the metabolic rate, breathing rate, heartbeat, body temperature, weight, brain development and digestive function.
-The hormonal fluctuations can result in a range of symptoms that can occur due to Graves disease.
+Hormonal fluctuations can result in a range of symptoms that can occur due to Graves disease.

 What Are the Symptoms of Graves’ Disease?

 Graves’ disease can have wide-ranging symptoms.
+Knowing them may give you an idea of whether you’re experiencing Graves disease hair loss, or something else.
 An overactive thyroid gland may cause the following signs and symptoms:

 - Weight loss